A Strange Loop: London (2023)

 The London production opened at the Barbican Centre on June 17, 2023, for a limited run until September 9.
 It was produced by Howard Panter for Trafalgar Theatre Productions, the National Theatre, Barbara Whitman and Wessex Grove.
 Brackett, Kelly, Rosen, Siddiqui, and the rest of the Broadway creative team returned for the London production.
 Kyle Ramar Freeman, who understudied Usher on Broadway, starred in the production alongside an all-British cast of Thoughts.
 Freeman played his final performance on August 12 due to prior commitments.
 Kyle Birch stepped into the role of Usher on August 14 and continued through the show's final performance.

 Other productions

 A Strange Loop played as a co-production between American Conservatory Theater (A.C.T.) in San Francisco and the Center Theatre Group in Los Angeles, presented at A.C.T. from April 18 to May 12, 2024, and the Center Theatre Group's Ahmanson Theatre from June 5 to June 30, 2024.
 The production was helmed by the same creative team as the Broadway and London mountings and featured a largely new cast as Usher and the Thoughts, with John-Andrew Morrison reprising his role as Thought 4.

 A Strange Loop played as a co-production between Firehouse Theater and the Richmond Triangle Players in Richmond, Virginia from June 27th to August 29th, 2025.
-The production featured a completley different cast and crew from other professional productions, directed by Katrinah Carol Lewis, and starred Marcus Antonio as Usher.
+The production featured a completely different cast and crew from other professional productions, directed by Katrinah Carol Lewis, and starred Marcus Antonio as Usher.
 The production as critically acclaimed.